 If you want to see Iranian heroes who are doing traditional Iranian sports (Persian Gymnastic or Zoor Khane) and get acquainted with a part of the intangible culture of Iran, Saheb-al-Zaman Zurkhaneh will be your best choice.
 So you will find it by hiking in the alleys around the square.

-If you are going to discover one of the interesting and amazing Iranian traditional sport exercises, Saheb Al-Zaman Zurkhaneh is the best place.
+If you are going to discover one of the interesting and amazing Iranian traditional sports exercises, Saheb Al-Zaman Zurkhaneh is the best place.
 Here you can discover the ancient Persian sports movements with heavy wooden clubs that are synced with the rhythm of the drum and verses of religious narratives.
-This ancient Iranian sport has registered as an intangible heritage in UNESCO.
+This ancient Iranian sport has been registered as an intangible heritage by UNESCO.

 Watching athletes doing ancient, sports movements and listening to the poems of great Iranian poets with the pleasant voice of Murshid (Leader) can be very enjoyable.
 The best time for visiting is after 5 pm when the people come for doing the sports movements.